harish040506/Team-Debuggers/README.md

 ## 12. Conclusion

-SkillDeltaX aims to convert career preparation from guesswork into an **explainable, structured, and data-driven process**.
+SkillDeltaX aims to convert career preparation from trial-and-error into a **clear, explainable, and benchmark-driven process**.

-By explicitly modeling both the candidate and the competition, the platform provides clarity where traditional career tools fail.
+By explicitly modeling both the candidate and the competition, the platform provides clarity where traditional career tools fall short.

 This project demonstrates a **practical and disciplined application of Agentic AI** to real-world career decision support.